microsoft/SceneLandmarkLocalization/README.md

 The two new scenes have been included as replacements.
 Please refer to our 3DV 2024 paper for a quantitative evaluation of our method and several baselines on the latest version of the dataset.

 # Source code
-The repository contains the latest source code and the best performing pretrained models for `SLD-star` as proposed in our 3DV 2024 paper.
+The repository contains all the source code for our project.
+The most recent version can be found in the `3dv24` git branch (which is now the default branch of the repository).
+The best performing pretrained models for `SLD-star` as proposed in our 3DV 2024 paper are also available (see below).
 It significantly outperforms the `SLD+NBE` approach proposed in our CVPR 2022 paper.
 The source code for the `SLD+NBE` method is not maintained anymore.
+The older version of the code (pre 3DV 2024) can be found in the `main` branch.

 ## Environment Setup
 ```